14th International Metabolomics Workshop

-The Basics and Applications to Plant Sciences will be held online.
+The Basics and Applications to Plant Sciences will be held physical.
 See below for more information.

 Metabolomics is the 'systematic study of the unique chemical fingerprints that specific cellular processes leave behind' (Bennet, 2005).
 Recently, metabolomics is becoming an important tool in the life sciences.
 Whether in plant, man, bacteria or yeast, metabolomics focuses on metabolic pathways and processes, as well as on specific compounds and relate them to growth, development, stress, disease, environmental changes etc. Metabolomics plays an important role nowadays e.g. in studies of plant interactions with other plants, insects and diseases or in quality control of food or medicine.